|Castle and regional capital|

 - The Battlements Gate is a small arched postern in the inner wall.
 It crosses the moat between the walls but does not have a passageway through the outer wall.

 According to legend, Winterfell was built by Brandon the Builder, who was aided by giants, after the Long Night ended eight thousand years ago.
 Maesters believe it was built in pieces over different eras, since the ancient Starks did not level the ground and plan it as a single structure.
+Some scholars have suggested there were once linked ringforts where Winterfell now stands.

 According to free folk legend, Bael the Bard once entered Winterfell under the guise of a singer named Sygerrik.
 Leaving behind only a winter rose, Bael supposedly disappeared with the daughter of Lord Brandon Stark after tricking the lord.
 The daughter eventually reappeared with an infant, a future Lord Stark, the story claiming that they had been hiding in the crypt of Winterfell.
 The legend is not recorded in the chronicles of Winterfell, however.